intrxx/Black-Hole-Escape/README.md

 To lunch the game download the code and open index.html with Live Server

-Currently there is only option to play Minimax AI versus Player
+Currently Minimax AI works only versus Player